aristanetworks/anta/docs/cli/overview.md

 ---
-anta_title: Overview of ANTA's Command-Line Interface (CLI)
+title: Overview of ANTA's Command-Line Interface (CLI)
+hide:
+  - tags
+tags:
+  - CLI
 ---

 <!--
   ~ Copyright (c) 2023-2026 Arista Networks, Inc.
   ~ Use of this source code is governed by the Apache License 2.0